 TRANS WOMEN ARE NOT ‘DISPLACING’ CIS WOMEN.

 When a trans women competes on a women’s team, there are still NO men on that team.
 Trans women are not “stealing” cis women’s scholarships in college.
-Not a single out trans woman has ever received an athletic scholarship.
+As of 2020, not a single out trans woman has ever received an athletic scholarship in the NCAA.
 Because trans folks make up some 1% of the population, the fact that thousands of cis women received scholarships a year while trans women received exactly none, only further proves the discrimination against trans women.
 Trans women are not “stealing” spots from cis women in the Olympics.
-Not a single out trans woman has ever qualified or competed in the Olympics, despite the IOC allowing trans women to compete.
+In fact, not a single out trans woman has ever qualified or competed in the Olympics, despite the IOC allowing trans women to compete.
+That is, trans folks are vastly underrepresented in elit level sports.
+In 2016, 5,059 women competed in the Olympics.
+Approximately 1% of the population is transgender, so if trans women were accurately represented, 50 or so trans women should have competed in the Olympics.
+None did.

 Attacking trans women is, again, not about fairness.
 It is about transphobia.